pharo-project/pharo-launcher/docs/commands-cmd-line.md

 ```

 ### Image launch command
 Launch an image.
 If it is used with the script flag it launch the image executing the selected script.
 The script needs to have an st extension.
+The image full path or the image name can be given to launch it.
 ```
 Usage:  image launch <imageName> [--script] [scriptPath]